 Are there any other costs?
 Is there anything I need to bring?

-You will need to buy a copy of four of the texts we will discuss, to bring with you in the relevant week.
-Texts to buy will be listed by January 2025.
+You will need to have access to a copy of Rachel Yoder’s Nightbitch, to bring with you in the relevant week.

 Additionally, the tutor will supply digital materials, and extracts of other set readings and additional readings.